LineageOS-MI-A2-MI-6X/LineageOS-OTA/README.md

 # LineageOS 17.1 Updater for MI A2 & MI 6X

-This repo is for tracking LineageOS 17.1 unofficial builds for devices with codenames jasmine_sprout and wayne.
+This repo is for tracking LineageOS 17.1 unofficial builds OTA updates along with their changelogs for devices with codenames jasmine_sprout and wayne.

 Unofficial LineageOS builds XDA threads: